Showndarya/Apache-Flink-Cloud-Bursting/README.md

 - Environment -
     - Java 8
     - Flink version - 1.16.0
-    - Intellij
+    - IntelliJ

 - Using Intellij -
-    1. Build your Maven project using the command `mvn clean package`, which will generate a JAR file for the Flink pipeline, or create a maven run configuration in `Intellij` to run the command `clean package`
+    1. Build your Maven project using the command `mvn clean package`, which will generate a JAR file for the Flink pipeline, or create a Maven run configuration in `Intellij` to run the command `clean package`
-    2. Install all dependencies using maven.
+    2. Install all dependencies using Maven.
     3. Create another application run configuration with `main` class as `operator.FlinkPipeline`.
 Select the `Add dependencies with 'provided' scope to classpath` option.
 Set the working directory as `team-6/Code/deliverable-2`.
     4. Build the project using the application run configuration to generate the jar files in the `target` folder.